 We use routine services for the maintenance and support of our worldwide premises operations, e.g. support staff for office maintenance or communications infrastructure.
 We do not act as a producer, manufacturer or retailer of physical goods and have no supply chain in relation to such activities.

 DUE DILIGENCE AND IMPLEMENTATION PROCESS FOR SLAVERY AND HUMAN TRAFFICKING

 Tindall Riley operates a range of policies and procedures to identify and mitigate risks of modern slavery or human trafficking.
 These include:

 - Business Standards;

 - Senior Managers;

 - Financial Crime; and

 No instances of modern slavery or people trafficking have been reported through our Whistleblowing process.

 ANTI-SLAVERY AND ANTI-HUMAN TRAFFICKING MEASURES

-TRC has an HR department led by our Director of People, a Risk and Compliance Department led by our Chief Risk Officer and an internal audit department led by our Head of Internal Audit.
+Tindall Riley has an HR department led by our Group Director People, a Risk and Compliance Department led by our Group Chief Risk Officer and an internal audit department led by our Group Head of Internal Audit.
 Each of these departments and individuals also have senior management responsibilities within Tindall Riley.